KxSystems/solace/README.md

 K senddirect_solace(K topic, K data);
 ```

 Used for sending direct messages (Ref: https://docs.solace.com/PubSub-Basics/Direct-Messages.htm ).
-Each message will automatically be populated with a sender timestamp, message eliding eligibility enabled and dead message queue (DMQ) eligibility enabled.
+Each message will automatically be populated with message eliding eligibility enabled and dead message queue (DMQ) eligibility enabled.

 - topic: Topic to sending the message.
 String type.
 - data: string/symbol/byte data, which forms the basis of the payload for the message